Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 The signaling of period continuity is the same as for [[#timing-connectivity|period connectivity]], except that the value to use for `@schemeIdUri` is `urn:mpeg:dash:period-continuity:2015`.

-Clients MAY take advantage of any platform-specific optimizations for seamless playback that knowledge of period continuity enables; otherwise, clients SHALL treat continuity the same as connectivity.
+Clients MAY take advantage of any platform-specific optimizations for seamless playback that knowledge of period continuity enables; beyond that, clients SHALL treat continuity the same as connectivity.

 ## Time shift window ## {#timing-timeshift}